-Nicoise Toast is an easy snack where the toasted sourdough bread is lusciously layered with creamy mayo, can tuna, vibrant green herbs, tomato, and delectable Anise-marinated Kalamata Olives with aromatic Greek seasoning.
+Nicoise Toast is an easy snack where the toasted sourdough bread is lusciously layered with creamy mayo, can tuna, vibrant green herbs, tomato, and delectable Kalamata Olives.
 This quick recipe uses basic pantry staple ingredients you probably already have at home.
 Once you try this flavorsome appetizer recipe, you will want to have it every time your hunger pangs kick in!

 Hello my friends!
 Today I’m sharing my vibrant and delectable Nicoise Toast recipe that draws its inspiration from the French Nicoise Salad and other Mediterranean cuisines.
 I gave this dish a taste twist by using Greek ingredients.

-The key ingredient of this drool-worthy appetizer is the Anise-marinated Kalamata Olives.
-The interesting bit about these olives is their exquisite flavor and texture that uplifts the Nicoise Toast to an all-new level of taste satisfaction.
-I will give you all the details of the Anise-marinated Kalamata Olives, but first, allow me to acquaint you with the Nicoise Toast recipe.
+The key ingredient of this drool-worthy appetizer is the Kalamata Olives.
+The interesting bit about these olives is their exquisite flavor and texture that uplifts the nicoise toast to an all-new level of taste satisfaction.
+I will give you all the details of the kalamata olives, but first, allow me to acquaint you with the nicoise toast recipe.

 How to make Nicoise Toast

-2. Tomato Salad: Toss some thinly sliced shallot and sliced tomato with a pinch of sugar, Sea Salt Fleur De Sel and a spoonful of lemon juice.
+2. Tomato Salad: Toss some thinly sliced shallot and sliced tomato with a pinch of sugar, Pure Greek Sea Salt and a spoonful of lemon juice.

 3. Boiled Eggs: Get that perfect boiled egg by cooking the raw eggs in boiling water for 8 minutes and immediately transferring them to an ice bath to stop the cooking process.
 After that, peel off the shell and cut into thick slices.
 For best results, use my favorite tool, the Hamilton Beach Egg Cooker.